bekk/bekk-christmas/post/functional/using-the-try-monad-for-exception-handling-in-graphql-java.md

 ### But java can still throw errors

 Yes, the JVM can still produce `OutOfMemoryExceptions` and the like.
-There might be hidden `RuntimeExceptions` from external libraries being thrown which we do not know where to catch in our code.
-I would argue that these exceptions are fine, since when they are severe enough like an `OutOfMemoryException` there is not much we can do in code other than to crash.
+There might be hidden `RuntimeExceptions` from external libraries being thrown which we do not know where to catch in our code.I would argue that these exceptions are fine, since when they are severe enough.
+Like an `OutOfMemoryException` there is not much we can do in code other than to crash.
 If you have external dependencies which throws `RunTimeExceptions` you can either use the Try-monad as best you can and encapsulate them or just let them bubble to the top and be handled by your global exception handler.
 Since this is Java you should probably have a global exception handler anyway.

 ### In the end the answer is it depends

 Should you embrace writing functional code in a non-functional language like java?
 Are the functional paradigm really that much better than traditional object oriented code?
 The answer is off course it depends.
-It depends on how familiar you are with functional languages and concepts, how is the rest of the code base structured?
+How familiar you are with functional languages and concepts?
+How is  the rest of the code base structured?
 Are you starting a new project, or is this a huge existing code base which has sophisticated error handling in place already?
 Introducing something completely different can make the code base as a whole harder to read since it now has two different ways of dealing with exceptions.
 For me personally writing more functional java code has been quite fun and a big learning experience.
 For our GraphQL-API using the Try-monad for exception handling, it has been much easier for us to have control over the response returned to the user and the tests are easier to write since an exception is just like a normal response.